NJCU Foundation Board of Directors

 Interim President, New Jersey City University

-Andrés Acebo, the Interim President of New Jersey City University, is the proud first-generation son of Cuban exiles and a Hudson County native who grew up in Union City, N.J., and has maintained strong ties to the community.
-In January 2023, he became only the second Hispanic to serve as the leader of a four-year public institution of higher education in the State of New Jersey.
+Andrés Acebo is the proud first-generation son of Cuban exiles and a Hudson County native who grew up in Union City, N.J., and has maintained strong ties to the community.
+In January 2023, he became only the third Hispanic to serve as the leader of a four-year public institution of higher education in the State of New Jersey.
 He is the youngest known president to ever lead a public university in New Jersey.

 Taking office in the midst of a financial emergency, he has steered NJCU forward.
-He has helped orchestrate three major strategic initiatives: the release of the NJCU Recovery and Revitalization Plan (April 2023), introduction of the university's first Academic Master Plan (February 2024) and the institution’s first Strategic Enrollment Plan (April 2023).
+He has helped orchestrate four major strategic initiatives: the release of the NJCU Recovery and Revitalization Plan (April 2023), and introduction of the university's first Academic Master Plan (February 2024) and first Strategic Enrollment Plan (April 2023) and inaugural Student Development and Community Engagement Strategic Plan (December 2024).

 Furthermore, Acebo has led to the University's finances being stabilized and the first balanced operating budget since 2017 — less than two years after NJCU reported a $22.7 million deficit.
-Moody’s agreed, upgrading NJCU’s outlook from “negative” to “stable.”
-Acebo's advocacy rallied support for the university from key stakeholders — including the campus and local community, union and local leaders, and legislative champions.
+Moody’s agreed, upgrading NJCU’s outlook from “negative” to “stable” in February 2024.
+In November 2024, Fitch Ratings did the same.
+These two upgrades in rating and outlook are the first for NJCU in more than a decade.

 Acebo holds a B.A. from Brown University and a Juris Doctor from Rutgers Law School.
 A North Jersey resident, he is a proud product of Union City public schools in Hudson County.
 He’s the proud father to three young children and husband to an extraordinarily dedicated educator — an NJCU alumnae — who proudly celebrate and champion their community and their roots together.